castertr0y357/Soda-mixer/README.md

 The Beverage Laboratory introduces a cutting-edge visual framework that prioritizes premium aesthetics and intuitive data visualization across both the consumer-facing frontend and the Django Admin suite:
 - **Glassmorphism Shell**: Translucent surfaces with deep backdrop blurs and subtle reflections.
 - **Neon-Glow HSL**: Vibrant, high-contrast color tokens (Lime, Orange, Cyan) optimized for a deep charcoal dark mode.
+- **High-Luminosity Calibration**: Recalibrated text tokens (80-90% brightness) and enhanced placeholder contrast (65%) for perfect readability across all display types.
 - **Modern Typography**: High-legibility "Outfit" font system for a clean, tech-first readout.
-- **Unified Administration**: The native Django admin has been entirely overhauled to match the frontend, replacing the legacy 1.0 layouts with responsive Flexbox/Grid systems and dynamic glass elements.
+- **Unified Administration**: The native Django admin has been entirely overhauled to match the frontend, replacing legacy layouts with responsive Flexbox/Grid systems and dynamic glass elements.

 ## 🚀 Laboratory Environments